Chongran-Zhao/OpenMP-Learning/Notes.md

   Similar to the static schedule, you can also specify the chunk size explicitly using the `chunk` clause with the `schedule(dynamic, chunk_size)` syntax.
 By default, if the chunk size is not specified, the OpenMP runtime system determines a suitable value based on the number of threads and the total number of iterations.
 Also note that combined construct: `#pragma omp parallel` + `#parallel omp for` = `#parallel omp parallel for`.

+  **Remark**: The difference in execution time between the static and dynamic schedules can be attributed to the inherent characteristics of the scheduling options and the nature of the computation being performed.

+  In the static schedule, the loop iterations are divided into equal-sized chunks, and each thread is assigned a contiguous block of iterations.
+This allows the iterations to be distributed evenly among the threads, resulting in better load balancing.
+Since the workload is evenly distributed, the threads can work more efficiently and complete their assigned iterations faster, resulting in a shorter execution time.

+  On the other hand, in the dynamic schedule, the loop iterations are distributed dynamically among the threads in smaller chunks.
+This can introduce additional overhead due to the dynamic nature of scheduling.
+The overhead includes the need for thread synchronization, task distribution, and potential load imbalance.
+As a result, the dynamic schedule might have a longer execution time compared to the static schedule, especially when the computation is relatively small or there is a higher overhead associated with task distribution.

+  It's important to note that the performance difference between scheduling options can vary depending on the specific workload, the number of threads, and the characteristics of the underlying hardware.
+It's recommended to experiment with different scheduling options and parameters to find the most suitable configuration for your specific application and hardware setup.

 ## Working With Loops

 - Find the *compute-intensive* loops.